 are required to each month.
 But it gives you the option to fall back to your

 smaller required payment if you need extra cash.

 7. Decide if refinancing is cost-effective

-Whether refinancing is worth it depends on the various associated costs, whether rates are low enough to justify a refinance and how long you’ll stay in the home.
+Whether Remortgages Liverpool is worth it depends on the various associated costs, whether rates are low enough to justify a remortgage and how long you’ll stay in the home.
 To be a good deal, you’ll need to stay long enough to more than recoup those costs.